vdhamer/Photo-Club-Hub/.github/README.md

 - `Level 0` holds some basic configuration data.</p>

 Users and clubs don't normally need to worry about this layer. `Level 0` data is shared across clubs and thus managed centrally.
-Its main content is a list of standardized expertises for photographers, plus translations of these expertises into supported languages.
+Its main content is a list of supported expertises for photographers, plus translations of these expertises into supported languages.

 ### Levels and Screens